 Ingredients You’ll Need

-To start your cotija cheese journey, you’ll need the following ingredients:
+To start your cotija cheese recipes journey, you’ll need the following ingredients:

 For Making Cotija Cheese at Home: